-An offer of the grant of the option may be accepted by a participant not later than 21 days from the date of the offer of grant of the option.
+An offer of the grant of the option may be accepted by a participant within 21 days from the date of the offer of grant of the option.

-An option may be exercised in accordance with the terms of the Share Option Scheme at any time during a period to be determined and notified by our Directors to each grantee, which period may commence on the date upon which the offer for the grant of options is made but shall end in any event not later than 10 years after the offer date of the option.
+An option may be exercised in accordance with the terms of the Share Option Scheme at any time during a period to be determined and notified by our Directors to each grantee, which period may commence on the date upon which the offer for the grant of options is made but shall end in any event not later than 10 years from the date of grant of the option subject to the provisions for early termination thereof.

-An offer shall have been accepted by a grantee in respect of all Shares which are offered to such grantee when the duplicate letter comprising acceptance of the offer duly signed by the grantee together with a remittance in favour of our Company of HK\$1.00 by way of consideration for the grant thereof is received by our Company within such time as may be specified in the offer of the grant of options to a grantee (which shall not be later than 21 days from the date of the offer of grant of the option).
+An offer shall have been accepted by a grantee in respect of all Shares which are offered to such grantee when the duplicate letter comprising acceptance of the Offer duly signed by the grantee together with a remittance in favour of our Company of HK\$1.00 by way of consideration for the grant thereof is received by our Company within such time as may be specified in the offer (which shall not be later than 21 days from the date of the offer of grant of the option).
 Such remittance shall in no circumstances be refundable.

-An offer may be accepted by a grantee in respect of less than the number of Shares which are offered provided that it is accepted in respect of a board lot for dealings in the Shares on GEM or an integral multiple thereof and such number is clearly stated in the duplicate letter comprising acceptance of the offer of the grant of options to a grantee duly signed by such grantee and received by our Company together with a remittance in favour of our Company of HK\$1.00 by way of consideration for the grant thereof within such time as may be specified in the offer of the grant of options to a grantee (which shall not be later than 21 days from the date of the offer of grant of the option).
+An offer may be accepted by a grantee in respect of less than the number of Shares which are offered provided that it is accepted in respect of a board lot for dealings in the Shares on GEM or an integral multiple thereof and such number is clearly stated in the duplicate letter comprising acceptance of the offer duly signed by such grantee and received by our Company together with a remittance in favour of our Company of HK\$1.00 by way of consideration for the grant thereof within such time as may be specified in the offer (which shall not be later than 21 days from the date of the offer of grant of the option).
 Such remittance shall in no circumstances be refundable.